Spinal Decompression in Sacramento CA

 (Be sure to add this): "The doctor told me that since I read his big wordy report, and since I don't want to be associated with those procrastinators or catch someday-itis, I'd like to take him up on his "Special Offer."

-Be sure to tell my assistant that the doctor wrote at the end of his letter that he would provide you with a FREE CONSULTATION appointment.
-There is no obligation to spend any money or do anything.
+Be sure to tell my assistant that the doctor wrote at the end of his letter that he would provide you with a NEW PATIENT SPECIAL OFFER at your first appointment.
 The purpose is to give you the information you need to make a smart choice.

-What you can expect at the FREE CONSULTATION**
+What you can expect at the First Appointment

 1. You will complete a comprehensive health history.
 You will be asked to bring any images, including MRIs, CT scans and x-rays, reports, and test results for my review.